MOC Program Requirements, including CME Requirements

 - Continuing Medical Education (CME) in VLM

 Diplomates must attest via the ABVLM Diplomate Portal to have earned a minimum of 20 CME hours in the appropriate 2-year cycle.
 Of those hours, a minimum of 17 must be VLM-related (with optionally up to 3 hours of non-clinical CME such as Patient Safety, Quality Improvement, Billing, etc.).

 Also, no more than 5 hours annually of CME can be AMA Category 2 CME.
 Time spent on OLA items qualifies for Type 2 CME, and may qualify for Type 1 CME if the diplomate applies for it and meets passing criteria.
 See the OLA Program page for details.

 The total hours requirement changed in 2018 from 30 hours every 3 years to 20 hours every 2 years.
 Please see the Transition Chart for specific requirement by diplomate year.

-Step-by-step information on How to Complete the CME Attestation Process in Certemy is linked below in the CME Reporting section.
+Step-by-step information, both a PDF and a short video, on How to Complete the CME Attestation Process in Certemy is linked below in the CME Reporting section.
 There is no data transfer from any educational programs to the ABVLM.
 Please attest to your own CME earning.

 - Participation in ABVLM's Online Learning & Assessment (OLA) Program

 The OLA program commenced in August of 2018, and all diplomates (with the exception of the most recent set of diplomates whose OLA items commence in January following their certification) should be receiving a reminder email at least 3x per quarter regarding completion of 10 items per quarter.
 These emails originate from NO-REPLY@STARTTEST.COM.
 Please contact us if you are not receiving these emails.

 - For the ABVLM MOC Program: The OLA items are not scored, as it is primarily a learning activity.
-So you do not need to worry about having incorrect answers.
 We hope you will learn from the program, especially in areas that impact your clinical practice.
 Scoring may change in the future.
-Time spent on OLA items qualifies for AMA Category 2 CME.
-There is also an item review option for all past items.
+Time spent on OLA items may qualify for AMA Category 2 CME.

 - Remittance of an Annual MOC Fee